dapiced/redhat_satellite_capsule_ansible_install/roles/rhel_satellite_deploy/README.md

 ## Description

-The `rhel_satellite` role performs a complete installation and configuration of Red Hat Satellite by automating all necessary steps:
+The `rhel_satellite_deploy` role performs a complete installation and configuration of Red Hat Satellite by automating all necessary steps:

 - Satellite server installation
 - Post-installation configuration with products and repositories